 Pack Your Bags

 This one takes a bit of preparation, but the result is phenomenal.
 A few days before the trip, I packaged things up that the kids would be taking with them on vacation.
 I put their toiletries in one bag, their pajamas in another, I got them both new autograph books and markers that I put in gift bags ... you get the idea.
 Then the day before the trip while they were in school, I hid the packages around the house.
 When they got home, the fun began.
 Tad grumbled all the way to the dishwasher, but when he found his toothbrush and toothpaste where clean dishes should have been, he didn't know what was going on.
 Lily complained about having to get the clothes out of the dryer until she found their Disney pajamas inside.
-When they had gathered all the packages, I told them to bring them into our bedroom where they found their suitcases.
+When they had gathered all the packages, I told them to bring them into our bedroom where they found their suitcases and backpacks.
 Tad's had a stuffed Mickey Mouse inside and Lily's had a stuffed Minnie Mouse.
 Both had a note that read "Now that you're all packed, you're going to Disney World!"

 Give Video Clues

 Use videos from our YouTube channel of attractions your kids don't necessarily know are at a Disney park.
 Here's a sample list of video clues: Buzz Lightyear's Space Ranger Spin, Finding Nemo - The Musical, Jedi Training Academy, Disney Junior - Live On Stage, The Many Adventures of Winnie the Pooh and of course, the Park Opening when Mickey officially opens Magic Kingdom.
 You could also make a video of yourself announcing "We're going to Disney World!" as the final clue.
 You can tailor the list to suit your children's ages and likes.